vuestorefront/vue-storefront/packages/docs/composition/error-handling.md

 </script>
 ```

-Let's go step by step through this example to understand what's going on:

-1. We begin by creating the `loadError` property, which extracts the `load` property from the `errors` object.
-Because there were no errors yet, its value is `null`.
-2. Next, we call the asynchronous `load` method within the `useFetch` hook to load user data.
-If it fails, the `errors` object gets updated, which as a result, updates the value of the `loadError` property.
-3. Finally, we return the `loadError` property from the `setup` method to make it available in the components `<template>`.

-You might have noticed that in step 1, we used the `computed` function.
+You might have noticed that above, we used the `computed` function.

 That's because error properties are not reactive.
 To make them reactive, you need to wrap them in `computed` functions.